popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 A simulation of a population requires a specification of that population, which is a primary determinant of the levels of diversity in a given population.
 Misspecification of a demographic model can generate highly unrealistic patterns of genetic variation.
-At a minimum, simulations require a a plausible and citeable effective population size estimate, as a single-population simulation with a reasonable (effective) size
+(TODO: citation) At a minimum, simulations require a a plausible and citeable effective population size estimate, as a single-population simulation with a reasonable (effective) size